KatKho/reading-notes/201/class-03.md

 6. Give an example of when a Loop is useful in JavaScript.
    - Whenever you need to repeat the same thing over and over again.

+## Resources

+I used the provided reading material and chatGPT.

 ## Things I want to know more about